 What awards can teams win at a competition?

 It is up to the tournament director to determine the awards that are given at an event.
-Currently at the Houston Tournament, there are three awards given (champion, design, and sportsmanship awards) along with medallions for each participant.
-Medallions for your tournament can be ordered directly from the supplier, George Alan Awards @ 713-868-2072.
+For example, at the Houston Tournament, there are five awards given (champion, finalist, design, spirit, and sportsmanship awards) along with medallions for each participant.
 Trophies are often made from the mission pieces by the tournament.